fdm-monster/fdm-monster/migrations/README.md

 - Making collection backups before a migration can be a good idea, but be careful with large size collection (10MB) and consider your actions carefully.

 ### Initiate a migration configuration
-You dont need this as a developer for an existing 3DPF setup.
+You dont need this as a developer for an existing 3D Hub setup.
 > migrate-mongo init